Connect ReqView with Atlassian Jira Cloud to benefit from an integrated solution for application/product lifecycle management (ALM/PLM).

 configuration property.jiraFields

-configuration property.ReqView is the owner of these Jira issue fields for the exported requirements.
+configuration property may be used instead.ReqView is the owner of these Jira issue fields for the exported requirements.
 Jira users should not change them in Jira because the integration will overwrite these fields with the following export from ReqView.

 However, you can use other issue fields to plan requirements and manage the development in Jira, e.g., Status, Assignee, or Sprint.